 8. Grow your own herbs

-This fun Kitchen Parsley Grow Pot is an easy ‘gardening’ idea to encourage kid’s initial interest in growing their own plants.
+Growing herbs is an easy ‘gardening’ idea to encourage kids’ initial interest in growing their own plants.
 It requires minimal effort and can be done indoors.
-Kids can watch their efforts grow any time of the day!
-You’ll find all our herbs here.
+They can watch their efforts grow any time of the day too!

 Gardening is all about experimenting.
 Put kids in old clothes, relax and let them get muddy!